Thursday, June 20, 2019 / by The Workman Team

 All that time window shopping has led 45% of millennials to expect the first home they buy to be their “dream home”!
 They are willing to wait longer, save more for a larger down payment, and are pickier about the listings they want to tour and the features that they want to see in their first home.

-Waiting a little longer to buy a home than their parents or grandparents did has also helped young buyers become more established in the ...
+Waiting a little longer to buy a home than their parents or grandparents did has also helped young buyers become more established in their careers p ...

 Monday, June 17, 2019 / by The Workman Team